-The FOI Act joins the Data Protection Act (2018) and the Environmental Information Regulations (2004) as legislation under which anyone is entitled to request information from the Trust.

-This policy applies to all recorded information held by the Trust that relates to the business of the Trust.
-This includes:

-Information created and held by the Trust

-- Information created by the Trust and held by another organisation on our behalf - Information held by the Trust provided by third parties, where this relates to a function or business of the Trust (such as contractual information) and - Information held by the Trust relating to Governors where the information relates to the functions or business of the Trust

-Requests for personal data are still covered by the Data Protection Act (DPA).
+- 3.1 The FOI Act joins the Data Protection Act (2018) and the Environmental Information Regulations (2004) as legislation under which anyone is entitled to request information from the Trust. - 3.2 This policy applies to all recorded information held by the Trust that relates to the business of the Trust.
+This includes: - Information created and held by the Trust - Information created by the Trust and held by another organisation on our behalf - Information held by the Trust provided by third parties, where this relates to a function or business of the Trust (such as contractual information) and - Information held by the Trust relating to local governors where the information relates to the functions or business of the Trust - 3.3 Requests for personal data are still covered by the Data Protection Act (DPA).
 Individuals can request to see what information the Trust holds about them.
-This is known as a Subject Access Request and must be dealt with accordingly.

-Requests for information about anything relating to the environment - such as air, water, land, the natural world or the built environment and any factor or measure affecting these - are covered by the Environmental Information Regulations (EIR).
+This is known as a Subject Access Request and must be dealt with accordingly. - 3.4 Requests for information about anything relating to the environment such as air, water, land, the natural world or the built environment and any factor or measure affecting these are covered by the Environmental Information Regulations (EIR).
 They also cover issues relating to Health and Safety.
 For example, queries about chemicals used in the Trust or on Trust land, phone masts, car parks etc., would all be covered by the EIR.
-Requests under EIR are dealt with in the same way as those under FOI, but unlike FOI requests, they do not need to be written and can be verbal.

-If any element of a request to the Trust includes personal or environmental information, these elements must be dealt with under DPA or EIR.
+Requests under EIR are dealt with in the same way as those under FOI, but unlike FOI requests, they do not need to be written and can be verbal. - 3.5 If any element of a request to the Trust includes personal or environmental information, these elements must be dealt with under DPA or EIR.
 Any other information is a request under FOI, and must be dealt with accordingly

-4. Obligations and Duties
+4.0 Obligations and Duties

-The Trust recognises its duty to:

-- provide advice and assistance to anyone requesting information.
+- 4.1 The Trust recognises its duty to: - provide advice and assistance to anyone requesting information.
 We will respond to straightforward verbal requests for information and will help enquirers to put more complex verbal requests into writing so that they can be handled under the Act. - tell enquirers whether or not we hold the information they are requesting (the duty to confirm or deny) and provide access to the information we hold in accordance with the procedures laid down in Appendix 1.

-5. Publication Scheme
+5.0 Publication Scheme

-The Diocese of Gloucester Academies Trust has adopted the Model Publication Scheme for Trusts approved by the Information Commissioner.

-The Publication Scheme and the materials it covers will be readily available from No 3 College Green Gloucester, GLI 2LR.
-It will also be published on our website at www.dgat.org.uk
+- 5.1 The Diocese of Gloucester Academies Trust has adopted the Model Publication Scheme for Trusts approved by the Information Commissioner. - 5.2 The Publication Scheme and the materials it covers will be readily available from No 3 College Green Gloucester, GL1 2LR.
+It is also published on our website here.

-6. Dealing With Requests
+6.0 Dealing With Requests

-We will respond to all requests in accordance with the procedures laid down in Appendix 1.

-We will ensure that all staff are aware of the procedures.
+- 6.1 We will respond to all requests in accordance with the procedures laid down in Appendix 1. - 6.2 We will ensure that all staff are aware of the procedures.

-7. Exemptions
+7.0 Exemptions

-Certain information is subject to either absolute or qualified exemptions.
-The exemptions are listed in Appendix 2.

-When we wish to apply a qualified exemption to a request, we will invoke the public interest test procedures to determine if public interest in applying the exemption outweighs the public interest in disclosing the information.

-We will maintain a register of requests where we have refused to supply information, and the reasons for the refusal.
+- 7.1 Certain information is subject to either absolute or qualified exemptions.
+The exemptions are listed in Appendix 2. - 7.2 When we wish to apply a qualified exemption to a request, we will invoke the public interest test procedures to determine if public interest in applying the exemption outweighs the public interest in disclosing the information. - 7.3 We will maintain a register of requests where we have refused to supply information, and the reasons for the refusal.
 The register will be retained for 5 years.

-8. Public Interest Test
+8.0 Public Interest Test